MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 SETTINGS_ACK.
 The new value, in either direction, is applicable to the encoder immediately upon sending the SETTINGS_ACK frames.

-Upon a reduced maximum value being applied, the dynamic table MAY be larger than the new maximum.
+Upon a reduced maximum value being applied, the dynamic table might be larger than the new maximum.
 This MUST NOT be considered an error, but any attempt to insert a new value into the dynamic table that takes it above the currently-applicable limit MUST be considered a fatal error.
 Before making any further insertions to the dynamic table, the encoder MUST delete enough entries to perform the insertion without violating the table maximum.

 If an encoder opts to use a smaller maximum table size than the decoder has specified, it does not need to inform the decoder of this as in HPACK.
 The